suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 ## Defining our model

-For our model we will want to treat the `Id`, `FullName`, and `Email` as we have other fields.
-However, for the password we will be creating and storing a `HashedPassword` in the database.
+For our model, we will want to treat the `Id`, `FullName`, and `Email` as we have other fields.
+However, for the password, we will be creating and storing a `HashedPassword` in the database.
 This field should **never** be exposed in any API so we will mark it as `JsonIgnore` so that it is never serialized.